dzchoi/Allow-WiFi-temporarily-for-kids/README.md

 ### Run it and forget it.

-It uses the `iptables` chain, `FORWARD`, and inserts a rule to the chain to allow WiFi for the specified device, and also registers an `at` job to delete the rule later at the specified time.
+It uses the `iptables` chain, `FORWARD`, and inserts a rule to the chain to allow WiFi for the specified device, and also registers an `at` job to delete the rule later after the specified time.

 ### Want to give it more time?